ntuanb/blog/_posts/2018-05-07-bash-rename.md

 ---
 layout: post
-title: Assimilation
+title: Quick Script To Rename Files
 ---

-For quicker side project reasons, I wanted to loop through a list of directories to rename all pictures with there respective index in the folder.
+For this particular function, I wanted quick results and didn't care about doing it 'properly'.

-I figured there were 2 ways to that I would do this by using either Node or Bash.
+I wanted to loop through a list of directories to rename all pictures with there respective index in the folder and figured there were 2 ways that I would do this, by using either Node or Bash.

-I figured that since I was comfortable using Node and would have no trouble figuring the solution, I would try out bash.
+I figured that since I was comfortable using Node and would have no trouble in producing a solution, bash would be the preferred method here.

-Here is the result from the first try:
+Result from the first try:

 {% highlight bash %}